holaphil/amazing-maple-e08ae/src/pages/startups.md

 ![](images/image-nowwith-chief-product-officer.jpg)

+**As the first executive hire, I joined NOW//with in 2019** at a time when there were a lot of ideas for what the NOW//with would become, but no obvious direction nor MVP to **. **At the time, our two co-founders had just completed a round of funding and were seeking to position the brand as a destination where consumers could watch and shop their favorite brands -- all curated by celebrity talent.
+“The people you love, sharing the things they love.”
+Over the following 18 months I helped a conboard a team , build our MVP, and establish a framework for success

+While there had been some preliminary testing of the idea, there

-NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
-I joined NOW//with in 2019 as their two co-founders were just closing a first round of funding.
-While there had been some preliminary testing of the idea,  At the time there were two co-founders with a vision
+ At the time there were two co-founders with a vision NOW//with creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.

 [Learn More](/work/nowwith/)

 ## WellcomeMat.com